Jobenland/CSV-Graph-Generator/README.md

 To ensure that all modules are loaded and everything is working.
 Launch the program and attempt to load a CVS into the program, If the data from the CVS is displayed then Graph Generator is working

+Check the screenshots for examples of what the program is supposed to look like

 ## Deployment

 The best way to deploy this software for use in lab is to run locally either through command prompt or a Python Interpreter of your own